ikrishagarwal/swap-variables/README.md

 # Limitations

-This code doesn't work for negative numbers as of now.
+~~This code doesn't work for negative numbers as of now.~~

+No limitations!
+Apart from the standard space issue same as with arithmetic operations.

 # Author